jerome-shiftleft/taskmanager/README.md

 **NOTE:** While you can certainly use the files provided in this zip archive, I strongly recommend cloning directly from the [github repository](https://github.com/jerome-shiftleft/taskmanager#readme).
 This will guarantee that you have access to the most current updates and any last-minute bug fixes that may have been implemented.

-**NOTE:** To avoid running into command errors, please use linux-compatible terminal such as git bash.
+**NOTE:** To ensure a smooth experience and avoid potential command errors, it is recommended to use a Linux-compatible terminal such as Git Bash.

  Download/clone this [repository](https://github.com/jerome-shiftleft/taskmanager)